UmerHA/UmerHA.github.io/_essays/2024-06-12-you-should-organize-a-street-festival.md

 I’ll write [a more detailed post](https://www.umerha.com/essays/2024-11-30-how-to-organize-a-street-festival/) on it, so let me be very brief here.
 The goal of a Street Festival is to create a temporary shared living room where neighbors enjoy spending a few hours together.
 So don’t worry about needing to be professional and having enough snacks.

 You need to:
-1. Decide on a time and place (most likely your street – but where exactly?
+1. Decide on a time and place: most likely your street – but where exactly?
 2. Work with the city: get their approval, have insurance, close off the street,
 3. Inform your neighbors: make them want to come, remind them to park their cars elsewhere, tell them to bring snacks and drinks, ask if they want to show off their art/music/…
 4. Do the Street Festival: make the street cozy, have music, have games, have a bouncy castle